RayAndrade/TheRayCode/CPP/Decorator/README.md

 # TheRayCode
 ## Decorator pattern c++

+Decorator is a structural pattern that allows adding new behaviors to objects dynamically by placing them inside special wrapper objects.

 This example illustrates the structure of the Decorator design pattern.
 It focuses on answering these questions:
 <ol>
 <li>What classes does it consist of?</li>
 <li>What roles do these classes play?</li>
 <li>In what way the elements of the pattern are related?</li>
 </ol>

+The base Component interface defines operations that can be altered by decorators.

 ```cpp
 #include <iostream>